nkruzan/ardupilot/libraries/AP_HAL_ESP32/profile/README.md

 2. Use them to produce `functions.list` by the script `LinkerScriptGenerator.kt` (modify paths and limits inside)
 3. Place file `functions.list` to the `target/copter/main` folder

+# how to build LinkerScriptGenerator.kt

+$ sudo snap install --classic kotlin

+# build
+kotlinc LinkerScriptGenerator.kt -d generator.jar

+# collect up profiling file into this folder... as per above.

+# files that the kotlin tool expects to find in this folder:
+        "ardusub.map",
+        "PROF000.TXT",

+# file/s it will create in this folder:
+        "functions.list"

+cp ../../../build/esp32buzz/idf-plane/arduplane.map ardusub.map
+touch PROF000.TXT

+#run:
+java -jar generator.jar